 The key is to make sure that everyone has the same or a similar experience.
 To avoid a growing feeling of inequity when some return to the workplace and others don’t, leaders need to continue to be compassionate and empathetic to those still working from home – perhaps still juggling childcare and family commitments too.

 Be really aware of things like meeting etiquette.
-Make sure that everyone has the chance to speak, especially if they are dialing in from home.
+Make sure that everyone has the chance to speak, especially if they are dialling in from home.
 Don’t have sidebar conversations that some people can’t hear.
-If you’re a manager, don’t just favor those in your eyeline.
+If you’re a manager, don’t just favour those in your eyeline.
 Work still needs to be allocated appropriately and fairly.
 Individuals will have a part to play too, and must continue to speak up about how they are feeling.

 The last thing we want is for people to feel like they got a bit lost on the way back.
 We want our people to have a great experience as they return to the office – excited to be reconnecting in whatever way makes the most sense for them.